Kong/docs.konghq.com/app/_hub/kong-inc/injection-protection/overview/_index.md

 ## What pre-defined regex patterns does the plugin provide for injection attacks?

 The Injection Protection plugin comes with several pre-built regex patterns that match common injection attacks.
-You can specify these patterns when you configure the plugin to easily block common attacks.
+You can enable or disable these patterns when you configure the plugin to easily block common attacks.

 | Injection type | Regex | Description |
 |----------------|-------|-------------|